James Hamilton (British Army officer, born 1777): Military career

 Hamilton's adopted father opened a spot in the British Army and Hamilton became a cornet in the Royal Scots Greys in 1792.
 This is when he changed his name to James Hamilton.
 Hamilton was promoted to lieutenant on 4 October 1793.
 On 15 April 1794, he was promoted to captain.
 Hamilton became a major on 17 February 1803.
 He was promoted to lieutenant colonel on 16 June 1807, and he commanded the Royal Scots Greys.
 On 4 June 1814, Hamilton was promoted to colonel.

 Battle of Waterloo

-The Royal Scots Greys at the Battle of Waterloo, depicted by Elizabeth Thompson.
+Scotland Forever! by Lady Butler with Hamilton thought to be the central figure leading the charge.

+By the time of the Battle of Waterloo on 18 June 1815 he was a Lieutenant-Colonel in command of the Royal Scots Greys.

+On that fateful day Hamilton reported to Maj Gen. Sir William Ponsonby in the so-called Union Brigade, because it consisted of regiments from England (Royal Dragoons), Scotland (Greys) and Ireland (6th Dragoons).

+Just after 1:30pm, with the French infantry advancing and threatening to break the British centre, overall cavalry commander, Earl of Uxbridge ordered the Household Brigade and the Union Brigades to attack the French infantry of D'Erlon's I Corps.

+Although held in reserve, Lt Col Hamilton witnessed the 92nd Highlanders Regiment beginning to falter and on his own initiative, ordered the Scots Greys forward at the walk because the ground was broken and uneven.
+The arrival of the Scots Greys helped to rally the 92nd Highlanders, who turned to attack the French.